sourcegraph/handbook/content/departments/people-talent/talent/index.md

 - Our expense policy
 - How to submit expenses

-### People Team support

-- Who is my People Partner?
-- How to raise a cofidential issue

 ### Reporting violations

 - Anti-harassment
 - Code of business conduct & ethics
+- How to raise a cofidential issue

 ### Learning & development